 Day 15: Transfer to Manchester Airport, arriving mid-morning.

-Group transfers to and from the Manchester Airport, all accommodations, with private baths when available, all breakfasts (full English), most dinners, all group transfers on buses and vans as described in the itinerary, luggage transfer, great hiking, guides, great memories.
+Group transfers to and from the Manchester Airport, all accommodations, with private baths when available, all breakfasts (full English), all dinners, all group transfers on buses and vans as described in the itinerary, luggage transfer, great hiking, guides, great memories.

 Singles: If you wish to have your own room there is a single supplement charge of $600.
 Please let us know if you would like a single at the time of registration.
 If you are traveling alone and would like to share a room, we will match you with a roommate.
 If there is no one with whom you can share there is a forced single charge of $300 .